haxsaw/actuator/Tutorial.md

 ### <a name="refselect">Reference selection expressions</a>

 In the above sections on the MultiTask and ConfigClassTask, the notion of referencce selection expressions was introduced.
-This section will go into these expressions in more detail an explain how they can be used to select references.
+This section will go into these expressions in more detail and explain how they can be used to select references.
 Although their primary use is to select namespace model role references, these expressions can be used with any model to select a set of references for a variety of purposes.

 As mentioned above, a reference selection expression is initiated by accessing the 'q' attribute on a model class.
-After the 'q', attributes of the model and its objects can be performed just as if you were doing so in the model class itself.
+After the 'q', attributes of the model and its objects can be accessed just as if you were doing so in the model class itself.
 However, instead of generating a single model reference, such accesses further define an expression that will yield a list of references into the model.

 Each attribute access in a reference selection expression will yield either a single-valued attribute (such as a Role in a NamespaceModel), or a collection of values as represented by wrappers such as MultiRole or MultiRoleGroup.
 In this latter case, it is possible to restrict the set of references selected through the use of test methods which will filter out unwanted references in the collection.
 In either case, such references may be followed by further attribute accesses into the model, and attributes will be accessed only on the items selected to this point.